Pickleball Ratings and Pickleball Skill Levels: What Do They Mean?

 The USA Pickleball Tournament Player Rating (UTPR) System was developed by the USA Pickleball Association to determine a pickleball player’s skill level, more accurately and scientifically than the USAPA Players Skills grid.

-This system was created so that a more accurate skill level could be determined and pickleball players with the same skill levels could play against each other in tournaments.
+This new system was created so that a more accurate skill level could be determined and pickleball players with the same skill levels could play against each other in tournaments.

 The goal of the UTPR is to minimize if not eliminate the possibility of a more experienced player playing against a less experienced player.
 And the reverse is also true – eliminate players from over-rating themselves and playing against a more experienced player.

 The UTPR system is based on data from a player’s individual win/loss match results and is built on a 4 – digit UTPR that is calculated weekly after tournament play.
 This 4 – digit code is translated into a 2 – digit code that will be updated 4 times/year.
 It is the 4 – digit UTPR rating that is used to register for sanctioned pickleball tournaments.
 Ratings will range from 0.000 to 6.999

 UTPR is a rating system based exclusively on an individual’s win/loss match results in comparison to the strength of their opponents.